-This is the perfect finger food or appetizer for any baby shower, book group, girls night, work party, or social gathering.
-They also fit a keto diet.
+This recipe is great all year long but makes an especially good appetizer on New Year's Eve, Christmas, or Thanksgiving.
+It's also the perfect finger food or for a baby shower, book group, girls' night, work party, or social gathering.

 Jump to: